From Bantu-speaking farmers and fishers to Arabic traders, Goan merchants and colonial Europeans, Mozambique has long been a crossroads of cultures.

 Arrival of the Arabs

 In 1498 Vasco da Gama landed at Mozambique Island en route to India.
-Within a decade of da Gama’s arrival, the Portuguese had established themselves on the island and gained control of numerous other Swahili–Arab trading posts – lured in part by their need for supply points on the sea route to the east and in part by their desire to control the gold trade with the interior.
+Within a decade of da Gama’s arrival, the Portuguese had invaded and established themselves on the island, and seized control of numerous other Swahili–Arab trading posts – lured in part by their need for supply points on the sea route to the east and in part by their desire to control the gold trade with the interior.

-Over the next 200 years the Portuguese set up trading enclaves and forts along the coast, making Mozambique Island the capital of what they called Portuguese East Africa.
-By the mid-16th century, ivory had replaced gold as the main trading commodity and by the late 18th century, slaves had been added to the list, with close to one million Africans sold into slavery through Mozambique’s ports.
+Over the next 200 years the Portuguese colonized the island and set up trading enclaves and forts along the coast, making Mozambique Island the capital of what they called Portuguese East Africa.
+By the mid-16th century, ivory had replaced gold as the main trading commodity and by the late 18th century, the trade of enslaved people had been added to the list, with close to one million Africans sold into enslavement through Mozambique’s ports.

 Portugal’s Power Struggle

-In the 17th century the Portuguese attempted to strengthen their control by setting up prazos (vast agricultural estates) on land granted by the Portuguese crown or by wresting control of it from local chiefs.
+In the 17th century the Portuguese colonizers attempted to strengthen their control by setting up prazos (vast agricultural estates) on land granted by the Portuguese crown or by wresting control of it by force from local chiefs.

 The next major effort by the Portuguese to consolidate their control came in the late 19th century with the establishment of charter companies, operated by private firms who were supposed to develop the land and natural resources within their boundaries.
 In reality these charter companies operated as independent fiefdoms and did little to consolidate Portuguese control.
-With the onset of the ‘Scramble for Africa’ in the 1880s, Portugal was forced to strengthen its claims in the region.
+With the onset of the ‘Scramble for Africa’ in the 1880s, Portugal was further motivated to seize control in the region to fight off competition from other European colonizers.
 In 1891 a British–Portuguese treaty was signed formalising Portuguese control in the area.

 The Early 20th Century